Answer #7: Provided by The National Institute on Drug Abuse (NIDA)

 Question #6: Can smoking marijuana a lot in your teens, make you lose IQ points that you might never get back?

-Answer #6: Answer provided by The National Institute on Drug Abuse (NIDA)
+Answer #6: Provided by The National Institute on Drug Abuse (NIDA)

 Question #5:Does smokeless tobacco cause cancer?

-Answer #5: Answer provided by The National Institute on Drug Abuse (NIDA)
+Answer #5: Provided by The National Institute on Drug Abuse (NIDA)

 YES, smokeless tobacco (such as chewing tobacco and snuff) increases the risks of cancer, especially oral cancers.

-Answer #4: Answer provided by The National Institute on Drug Abuse (NIDA)
+Answer #4: Provided by The National Institute on Drug Abuse (NIDA)

 Question #3: Is it true that abuse of prescription stimulants like Ritalin and Adderall can cause serious health problems, including panic attacks, seizures, and heart attacks?

-Answer #3: Answer provided by The National Institute on Drug Abuse (NIDA)
+Answer #3: Provided by The National Institute on Drug Abuse (NIDA)

 Question #2: Every summer I have gone to camps to keep me busy.
 This doesn’t give me a lot of time to hang out during the day or hang out at night because I have to get up early every morning.
 This summer I won’t be attending any camps and my friends keep talking about all the partying and drinking we will be able to do.
 We’re not 21, but my best friend’s sister is always willing to buy us alcohol and she always throws parties with her college friends at their house.
 I want to hang out with my friends, but I don’t want to get talked into doing something I don’t feel comfortable doing.
 Any advice?

-Answer #2: Answer provided by Salisbury University Intern majoring in Community Health Education (located in Salisbury, Maryland)
+Answer #2: Provided by Salisbury University Intern majoring in Community Health Education (located in Salisbury, Maryland)

 Many people have this same concern; of course you want to fit in with your friends, but at what cost?
 Just make sure your need to fit in isn’t making you change your morals.
 The first and most important step is to be honest with your friends on how you feel.
 Saying something along the lines of, “I really want to hang out with everyone and I’m excited for this summer; however, I don’t want to drink.”
 Your friends might not “get” why you don’t want to drink at the party, but if they are friends they will accept that you don’t want to and won’t pressure you.
 It would be good to add somewhere in the conversation that they shouldn’t drink either.
 There are so many reasons not to drink at your age including the fact that it’s illegal for you do so!